Gluten-Free Peach Cobbler

-I opted to top my gluten-free peach cobbler off with a combination of coconut sugar and cinnamon as well.
+I opted to top my gluten-free peach cobbler off with a combination of coconut sugar and cinnamon.
 Optional, but recommended.
 It adds a fabulous crunchy topping to the healthy cobbler.

 Can I double this recipe?

-Yes, and if you’re cooking for a crown, please do!
-I recommend doubling it and baking in an 8×8″ pan if you’re serving more than three or four people.
-This recipe doesn’t make a huge batch, so if you’re planning on feeding a crowd, you may want to even triple the recipe to make sure there is healthy peach cobbler for everyone!
+Yes, and if you’re cooking for a crowd, please do!
+I recommend doubling it and baking it in an 8×8″ pan if you’re serving more than three or four people.
+This recipe doesn’t make a huge batch, so if you’re planning on feeding a crowd, you may want to even triple the recipe to make sure there is a healthy peach cobbler for everyone!

 No matter how much you make, I doubt the leftovers will last long!
 Make sure you try this one out while peaches are still at their best :) enjoy!